Supporting the Complete Life Cycle of Research

 AACR Educational Workshops and Special Courses provide early-career investigators with opportunities to develop skills in clinical trial design, molecular biology, drug development, translational research, and related fields.
 These programs enable individuals with some career experience to sharpen their skills, expand their expertise, and form collaborations among peers and leaders from around the world.

-The AACR publishes a portfolio of highly rated peer-reviewed journals that are among the most influential in cancer research and medicine.
+The AACR publishes a portfolio of highly rated peer-reviewed journals that are among the most influential in cancer science and medicine.
 The entire portfolio of AACR journals, which represent just over 2 percent of the 313 journals in the oncology category, garnered about 13 percent of all citations in the same category, according to Journal Citation ReportsTM from Clarivate, 2021.
 One half of the AACR journals rank in the top 8 percent in regard to impact factor in the oncology category.
-The latest addition to the AACR journal portfolio is Cancer Research Communications, an open access journal covering the full breadth of cancer science and medicine.
+The latest addition to the AACR journal portfolio is Cancer Research Communications, an open access journal covering the full breadth of the field.

 - Blood Cancer Discovery